-Try: Stuck Points on your timeline- Where/When have you felt stuck in your life?
-Is it connected to something in the past?
+Try: Stuck Points on your timeline- Make a timeline of your life, but only note where/when you felt stuck in your life or faced a major obstacle?
+Is it connected to something/pattern/events in the past?

 Trauma is not as hidden as you might think.
 When I refer to “hidden”, it’s more like suppression and denial.
 In countless sessions with people, I’ve seen them describe their childhoods and laugh at or speak dismissively about some big things!

-If we didn’t have someone to validate and acknowledge our wants, needs, and emotions (in childhood or at the time of the traumas) then that’s even more influential in how we deal with traumas.
+If we didn’t have someone to validate and acknowledge our wants, needs, and emotions (in childhood or at the time of the traumas) then that’s even more influential in how we deal with our current troubles.